-I have been in the United States Air Force for almost three years and a military spouse for eight years.
-My husband is in the Marine Corps, serving in an infantry unit.
+I have been in the United States Air Force for over four years and a military spouse for nine years.
+My husband is in the United States Marine Corps, serving in an infantry unit.

 Yoga was a part of my life long before I enlisted in the military.
-My passion for yoga inspired me to teach, and I’ve been doing so for the past six years.
+My passion for yoga inspired me to teach, and I’ve been doing so for the past seven years.
 Along the way, I also earned my masters degree in exercise science and health promotion.
-Recently, I took the Level 1 Warriors at Ease yoga teacher training as well as their on-line course, Teaching Yoga to Survivors of Military Sexual Trauma (MST).
+I have also completed Warriors at Ease Levels 1 and 2, specialized trainings on how to share yoga and meditation safely and effectively with those who’ve been impacted by trauma as a result of combat and/or Military Sexual Trauma (MST).

 I joined the military because I love my country, but also because I wanted to bring yoga to the military community.
 I figured the best way to do it was from the inside.
 I thought service members would be more comfortable coming to a yoga class taught by a fellow service member.
 Since joining the military, I have been able to teach yoga to my unit as part of our physical fitness training as well as offer yoga classes to veterans in my local community.
 Through my years of practice, extensive training and personal experience in the military, I know that yoga can make a real difference in the lives of service members and veterans.